ransoor2/ip2country/README.md

     - `DB`: The name of the MongoDB database.
     - `Collection`: The name of the MongoDB collection.
 - **RateLimiter**:
-    - `Type`: The type of rate limiter to use (e.g., local, distributed).
+    - `Type`: The type of rate limiter to use (local/distributed).
     - `MaxRequests`: The maximum number of requests allowed.
-    - `UserRequests`: The number of allowed requests per user.
+    - `UserRequests`: The number of allowed requests per IP.
-    - `Interval`: The interval for rate limiting.
+    - `Interval`: The interval for rate limiting (buckets refill).
     - `BucketTTL`: The time-to-live for rate limiter buckets.
     - `CleanInterval`: The interval for cleaning up expired rate limiter buckets.
+    - `RedisAddr`: The address of the Redis server (required for distributed rate limiter).

 ## Running the Application